 Mid Cornwall · PL26

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In St Stephen-in-Brannel, that work is shaped by the place itself — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional clay-village terraces and Victorian villas.
+Every St Stephen-in-Brannel project we take on begins with reading the local context — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward Victorian villas and traditional clay-village terraces.

 - Conservation Area